-The email attaching the electronic copies of the brief and the brief certificate should be sent to Kristy White at kristyw@siu.edu so that it is received no later than 11:59 p.m. central time, September 16, 2021.
-The subject line of the email must contain the team's designated number, and the body of the email must contain the name of the law school and team members' names.
+The email attaching the electronic copies of the brief and the brief certificate should be sent to mootct@siu.edu so that it is received no later than 11:59 p.m. central time, September 15, 2022.
+The subject line of the e-mail must contain the team's designated number, and the body of the email must contain the name of the law school and team members' names as you wish them to appear on certificates.
 No other text should be included in either the subject line or body of the email.
 The first email received from a team will be used to determine compliance with this rule.
 Incomplete or late submissions will be assessed a five point penalty against the final brief score.